Bevy-Rust-GPU/example-workspace/README.md

 #### viewer

-Main bevy project.
+Main bevy crate.
 Loads an example scene that renders a side-by-side comparison of WGSL and Rust PBR materials.

 Uses the workspace root as its asset folder, and hot-reloads `target/spirv-builder/spirv-unknown-spv1.5/release/deps/shader.spv` file via AssetServer.